foundry-vtt-community/wiki.js/development/api/game.md

 - `Game#activateListeners` - initializes `game.tooltip`, `game.video`
 - `game.permissions` - loaded from world setting
 - `Game#initializePacks` - initalizes `game.packs`
-- `Game#initializeDocuments` - initializes `game.collections` and attaches individual collections like `game.actors` to the `game` instance for all primary document types.
+- `Game#initializeDocuments` - initializes `game.collections` and instantiates individual collections like `game.actors` all primary document types.

 The main point of the `setup` hook is it's after document data is loaded but before the canvas is initalized.